-With its majestic peaks and valleys, wildlife, rivers, and forests, the Catskill Region makes for an ideal camping destination to escape to and disconnect in.
+With its majestic peaks and valleys, wildlife, rivers, and forests, the Catskill Region makes for an ideal camping destination to escape and disconnect.

 Whether you want to bond with family on a camping getaway with all of the amenities you might need nearby, experience luxury on a glamping excursion, or reconnect with nature sleeping under the stars in a secluded backcountry setting, the Catskills offer camping options for families, outdoor adventurers and first-timers.

-Camping in New York State Parks or regional KOA camping grounds in the Catskills is often popular among families looking to be close to nature without being completely disconnected.
+Camping in New York State Parks or regional KOA campgrounds in the Catskills is often popular among families looking to be close to nature without being completely disconnected.
 Many popular campgrounds like the North-South Lake Public Campgrounds or Russell Brook Campsites offer amenities including swimming pools, showers, restrooms, water and electric outlets, as well as a mix of outdoor offerings like biking, hiking and exploring nearby waterfalls.

 Glamping in the Catskills